 To report on a specific vehicle variant that is member of the LGE (declared vehicle) the GHG-emissions for EoL of that vehicle are calculated by a mass-based extrapolation described in paragraph 5.6.4.3.

-The procedure to identify the RV from the is described in paragraph 5.6.4.2.
+The procedure to identify the RV from the LGE is described in paragraph 5.6.4.2.

 The criteria that define the LGE are detailed in paragraph 5.6.4.1.

 5.6.4.1.
-[Definition of LCA group EoL stage
+Definition of LCA group EoL stage

 The main factors that greatly impact the end-of-life carbon footprint of a vehicle is same as that of the production stage except the region of recycling.
 Based on these factors, vehicles can be grouped into clusters (LCA group – EoL) according to their common traits such as: